Head Start / Early Head Start

 Professionals will arrange vision and hearing tests and any needed immunizations.
 Head Start offers a nutrition assessment and dental exams as well.
 Children with health needs receive follow-up care.
 Mental health and other services are available for children and families with special needs.

-What Head Start Can Offer Your Family
+We Head Start Can Offer Your Family

 Head Start offers you a sense of belonging, other support services, and a chance to be involved in activities to help your entire family.
 You can take part in training classes on many subjects, such as child rearing, job training, learning about health and nutrition, and using free resources in your own community.
 Some parents learn the English language.
 Head Start also offers assistance to parents interested in obtaining a high school General Equivalency Diploma (GED) or other adult education opportunities.